top of page

 TN

 The 2018-2019 first-place winner of the American Prize in Vocal Performance (Art Song), Theodora is an avid early and contemporary musician.
-She has recorded world premiere compositions for international record label album releases with the Wladigeroff Brothers, at the Bulgarian National Radio, with the Indictus Project, and has performed in New England Conservatory (NEC)'s Liederabend Series in Jordan Hall, Wien Modern Festival, Bang on a Can, and Emmanuel Music’s The Bach Institute.
-Theodora is one-half of the experimental soprano-cello duo, Pizzicanto.
+She has sung the world premiere as the title role, Galatea, in Dean Burry’s Il giudizio di Pigmalione and recorded on the Aparté record label with the Wladigeroff Brothers, at the Bulgarian National Radio, and with the Indictus Project.
+Theodora has performed with Fermata Chamber Soloists, in the Jordan Hall Liederabend Series, Wien Modern Festival, Bang on a Can, and Emmanuel Music’s The Bach Institute.
+As one-half of the experimental soprano-cello duo, Pizzicanto, Theodora was invited to serve as a Music for Food Artist Fellow for the 2022-23 season.

 Calendar